-When it comes to value, anyone searching for cruises is likely to run across two lines that offer some of the least expensive trips: Carnival and MSC.
+When it comes to inexpensive cruises, anyone searching is likely to run across two lines that offer trips with affordable price tags: Carnival and MSC.

 And while Carnival is arguably the most well-known cruise line anywhere, MSC isn’t exactly a household name here in the United States.
 As a result, many people see the two lines offering some similar trips and wonder how they compare.